Aleksandra Golovkina-Dolinskė

-Aleksandra Dolinskė, (born 1 July 1998) is a Lithuanian figure skater.
+Aleksandra Golovkina-Dolinskė, (born 1 July 1998) is a Lithuanian figure skater who represents Great Britain.
 She is the gold medalist of the Tayside Trophy 2023 and a six-time Lithuanian national champion (2012, 2013, 2016, 2019, 2022, and 2023).
 She has competed in five European Championships and two World Championships.

 Personal life

-Dolinskė was born on July 1, 1998 in Vilnius, Lithuania.
-In May 2024, she married Digital Operations Executive, Lukas Dolinskis, and adopted a feminine form of his last name.
-The pair reside in Dundee, Scotland, in the United Kingdom.
+Golovkina-Dolinskė was born on July 1, 1998 in Vilnius, Lithuania.

+She married in May 2024 and hyphenated her surname with the feminine form of her husband's last name.
+The couple reside in Dundee, Scotland, United Kingdom.

 Career

 Early years

-Dolinskė began figure skating in 2004.
-She competed internationally on the novice level from the 2008–09 season to the 2011-12 one.
+Golovkina-Dolinskė began figure skating in 2004.
+She competed internationally on the novice level from the 2008–09 season to the 2011–12 season.

+Skating for Lithuania

 2012–13 season

-Dolinskė's ISU Junior Grand Prix (JGP) debut came in August 2012.
-In March 2013, she competed at the 2013 World Junior Championships in Milan but was eliminated after placing 39th in the short program.
+Golovkina-Dolinskė's ISU Junior Grand Prix (JGP) debut came in August 2012.
+In March 2013, she competed at the 2013 World Junior Championships in Milan but did not advance to the free skating segment after placing 39th in the short program.

 2013–14 season

-Dolinskė began the 2013–14 season on the JGP series, placing 16th in Estonia.
+Golovkina-Dolinskė began the 2013–14 season on the JGP series, placing 16th in Estonia.
 In November 2013, she won the junior bronze medal at the NRW Trophy before making her senior international debut at the Warsaw Cup; she placed 9th in the short program, 1st in the free skate, and 4th overall in Warsaw.
 Continuing on the senior level, she finished 4th at the 2014 Toruń Cup and 5th at the Hellmut Seibt Memorial.

 2014–15 season

-Dolinskė competed at one JGP event and then won her first senior international medal, silver, at the Ice Star in Minsk, Belarus.
+Golovkina-Dolinskė competed at one JGP event and then won her first senior international medal, silver, at the Ice Star in Minsk, Belarus.
 In November 2014, she began competing on the ISU Challenger Series (CS), placing 5th at the Volvo Open Cup before taking bronze at the Warsaw Cup.
 She placed 7th at her final CS event, the 2014 Golden Spin of Zagreb.
-Dolinskė was named to Lithuania's team to the 2015 European Championships in Stockholm, Sweden.
+Golovkina-Dolinskė was named to Lithuania's team to the 2015 European Championships in Stockholm, Sweden.
 Ranked 23rd in the short program, she qualified for the free skate, where she placed 17th, lifting her to 19th overall.